python-attrs/cattrs/docs/structuring.md

 Structuring from tuples can also be made the default for specific classes only;
 see registering custom structure hooks below.

-## Using attribute types and converters
+## Using Attribute Types and Converters

 By default, {meth}`structure() <cattrs.BaseConverter.structure>` will use hooks registered using {meth}`register_structure_hook() <cattrs.BaseConverter.register_structure_hook>`,
 to convert values to the attribute type, and fallback to invoking any converters registered on